Hristo-Marinov/Bus-Stop-Spa/README.md

 This project is using a local server made on JavaScript.

-To run the server you need to write this commands:
+To run the server you need to write this commands in the Terminal in VS Code:
 1. cd server "to enter the server folder"
 2. node server.js "to run the server"